mpanighetti/dnd5e-mote/ch-1-welcome-to-mote/timekeeping.md

 ## Significant Dates

 The **Significant Dates by Calendar** table approximately marks any dates deemed worthy of tracking by the people of Esterfell, and compares these dates across each calendar system to act as a conversion table, similar to those that appear in farmers' almanacs to assist with international commerce.
 Dates that occur every year, such as the marking of the seasons, are listed in the relative order they occur, starting with the first day of spring.
-After that, dates of historical significane are presented in absolute date order.
+After that, dates of historical significance are presented in absolute date order.

 Note that these dates are not exact or perfectly consistent between calendar systems, as each has its own method of addressing or ignoring lunar days when calculating a date and the length of a year.
 All date conversions below assume a year with no lunar days.